 The Behalt cyclorama can only be seen with a guided tour (small fee, no photography) which includes a 30-minute guided tour of the mural by one of the museum guides.
 Our guide, Mark Oliver, did an amazing job narrating over 500 years of history using the mural as a backdrop; the mural was a definite highlight of my visit.
 I highly recommend both the museum and mural as a first stop for those interested in a better understanding of Amish and Mennonite cultures.

-Another great stop is the German Culture Museum (4877 Olde Pump Street, Walnut Creek, Ohio 44687) that documents the history of the local area from the settlement of the early Amish pioneers until today.
+Another great stop is the German Culture Museum in Walnut Creek that documents the history of the local area from the settlement of the early Amish pioneers until today.
 The museum covers both Amish and Mennonite history as well as other important settlers and visitors, and includes exhibits depicting local log cabins, schools, and churches as well as a restored John D. Rockefeller family surrey.